 A general guideline for ST courses is that they may be offered three times in a period of five years, but after that period they must be proposed as a regular course in the curriculum, with approval by the respective department, College, and University Curriculum Councils.

-Specific deadlines and guidelines for ST courses for the academic year for undergraduate and graduate special topics may be found by clicking on the documents below.
+Specific deadlines and guidelines for ST courses for the academic year for undergraduate and graduate special topics may be found by clicking on the document below.